 If you’re looking for the best leather gloves (for men, naturally), we’ve got you covered.
-In this article we’re covering seven excellent options, each with distinct features.
+In this article we’re covering six excellent options, each with distinct features.

 As the weather cools down, you’ve gotta take a few extra steps to prep yourself for the elements: Special moisturizers, extra layers, winter accessories (like gloves), and so on.

 When you level up the little things, something as monotonous as putting on your gloves can be a delightful experience… and a satisfying one too, because you know you’re taking care of yourself!

 We love all six pairs of leather gloves on this list, but here’s quick comparison of the top three options.

 Let’s Get Into It: The Best Leather Gloves We Could Find

 It goes without saying (regardless of weather), a good pair of leather gloves is often necessary for personal construction projects or yard work around the house.
 But for today, we’re focusing specifically on the best leather gloves for when you’re out and about in winter weather.